NaniDAO/NaniDAO/charter.md

 (iii) any unauthorized use of an administrative function or privilege of a Designated Smart Contract or Voting Application, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by a DAO Member or a representative of a DAO Member; or

-(v) a Designated Smart Contract, the Voting Application, any of the DAO Members or the DAO Property is subject to a Legal Order that prohibits such Designated Smart Contract (or that, if the Designated Smart Contract were a Person, would prohibit the Designated Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute.
+(iv) a Designated Smart Contract, the Voting Application, any of the DAO Members or the DAO Property is subject to a Legal Order that prohibits such Designated Smart Contract (or that, if the Designated Smart Contract were a Person, would prohibit the Designated Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute.

 (p) “**Person**” means any human, robot, bot, artificial intelligence, corporation, partnership, association or other individual or entity recognized as having the status of a person under the law.

 (q) “**Token**” means a digital unit recognized by the Designated Client on the Designated Blockchain Network as capable of being uniquely associated with or “owned” by a particular public-key address on the Designated Blockchain Network at each particular block height.

-(r) “**Voting Application**” means the DAO’s voting application accessible at *https://admin.daohaus.club/#/molochv3/0x1/0xafd091b2d30c6ea6c1f1e0462672a5a26bf6e3c6*, which is intended to be usable only by DAO Members as evidenced by an externally owned account address with a positive nonzero balance of DAO Membership Token’s.
+(r) “**Voting Application**” means the DAO’s voting application accessible at *nani.ooo* and any relevant subdomains, which is intended to be usable only by DAO Members as evidenced by an externally owned account address with a positive nonzero balance of DAO Membership Token’s.

 ### VI.
 Indemnification and other Fiscal Matters